Bromley North Line

 The Bromley North line is a less than 2 mi long branch line in Greater London that connects at Grove Park with the South Eastern Main Line operated by Southeastern.
-During the 2010s the line which has two stations of its own has been served by a non-through (shuttle) service to and from Grove Park railway station in the London Borough of Lewisham.
+Since the 1990s, the line which has two stations of its own has been served almost exclusively by shuttle services to and from Grove Park railway station in the London Borough of Lewisham, where passengers can change trains for onward journeys towards Central London, as well as towards Kent.
 Network Rail records the line as route SO350.

 History

 The line was built by the 'Bromley Direct Railway Company', in co-operation with the South Eastern Railway (SER), to compete with the London, Chatham and Dover Railway, which owned the other Bromley station, Bromley South.
 It opened on 1 January 1878 and was worked by the SER from the outset.
 The two companies merged later in the same year.

 The line was electrified at 750 V DC (third rail) with the other SECR urban routes from 1926 by Southern Railway.